Star Trek World Tour

 T: Fortunately, Q stopped his game, and the warp core breach alert was terminated.

-Note The above pictures are courtesy of Danny Evenwel and Urs Schaefer-Rolffs who were more daring and disobeyed a direct order from Starfleet Command not to take photos.
+Note The above pictures are courtesy of Danny Evenwel and Urs Schaefer-Rolffs, who disobeyed a direct order from Starfleet Command not to take photos.

 B: In the turbolift you could finally take your photo, not a very good one.
 The bridge would have been much more exciting.